Champion Iron experts share a single mission:

 responsible and carefully planned profitability

-A metallurgist by training, Michael serves as executive chairman and chief executive officer of Champion Iron.
+A metallurgist by training, Michael serves as executive chairman of Champion Iron.
 His vast knowledge of the mining industry and its issues and his extensive experience managing large companies have given him an impressive track record of rock-solid achievements.

 As executive chairman, Michael drove the development of this Australian mining company, taking it from a junior company with a market capitalization of $7 million to a major company acquired by Rio Tinto for the staggering sum of $4 billion.
 During his tenure at Riversdale Mining, Michael raised nearly $780 million for the company.